 Factors such as size of your home, weather, construction, heating and cooling equipment type, insulation, and family living habits will influence your actual usage.

-Luckily our enrollment process finishes with proof of service in your name so that you can head right back to your leasing office and get your keys.
+Luckily our enrollment process finishes with proof of service in your name so that you can head back to your leasing office and get your keys.

 Your new service will start on the date you selected during the checkout process, and you should be all set to move in.